 3. Train and coach your agents to complete common issues with ease.

-Empowering your customer service is important.
-It is important to maintain and develop customer service agent know-how and skillsets.
+Empowering your customer service agents through coaching and training is important to maintain and develop customer service agent know-how and skillsets.

 This way, every customer encounter will proceed more efficiently and supportively.
 As a Customer Service Manager, ensure that your agents have easy access to company instructions and databases.
 This way, you can empower agents to help customers without follow-up contacts.